icons8/lunacy-docs/docs/prototyping.md

 1. On the first artboard, select an object the user will interact with (say, a button).
 2. In the Inspector panel, click + in the **Prototyping** section.
 A prototyping link appears.
 3. Point the cursor over the second artboard and click to set the link.
-To define the target artboard you can also use the dropdown list in the **Prototyping** section (see the demo below).
+To define the target artboard you can also use the **Target** dropdown list in the **Prototyping** section (see the demo below).

 That's it.
 A primitive prototype is ready.
 To make it a bit more usable, we will repeat the above steps and create a control that will return the user from Artboard 1 to Artboard 2.